vatpac-technology/sops/docs/aerodromes/classc/Williamtown.md

 | R586            | Gates 1-3           |

 !!! tip
     [Coordination requirements](#acd-to-wlm-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
-Controllers performing the role of ACD should ensure they coordinate with TCU before providing clearance
+Controllers performing the role of ACD should ensure they coordinate with TCU before providing clearance.

 ### Special Use Airspace
 #### Salt Ash SUA